-Do you count stunners such as Lana Del Rey, Adele and Twiggy as your makeup idols?
+Do you count stunners such as Lana Del Rey, Adele, and Twiggy as your makeup idols?
 Have you ever spent hours in front of the mirror trying to recreate their beautiful, doe-eyed appearance?
 If you’re anything like us, the answer to these questions is yes.
 First made popular in the ’60s, cut crease eye makeup is the one thing that ties all of these women together.
 With the power to create depth and add definition to your eyes, this beauty trick is one to add to your staple of skills.
 Thankfully, whether you live and breathe makeup or are still learning to use mascara without poking out an eye, with a few simple tips, you can create this look.
 Here’s how to master the perfect cut crease.

 What is a Cut Crease?

 Recall for a moment the last time you applied eyeshadow.
-Most likely, you would have dusted your favourite shade onto the lids of your eyes, extending the shadow just up to the point where the eyelid skin dips into a crease.
+Most likely, you would have dusted your favorite shade onto the lids of your eyes, extending the shadow just up to the point where the eyelid skin dips into a crease.
 The cut crease makeup technique defines that line, extending it slightly above the natural fold with a few clever tricks.
 As such, it shows off and widens your eyes by creating the illusion of added depth.
-Whether your eyes are small, large, slanted or hooded, a cut crease will open them up for a beautiful, doe-eyed look.
-Additionally, the extra space created on the lids will offer a more extensive canvas to show off your favourite eyeshadows.
+Whether your eyes are small, large, slanted, or hooded, a cut crease will open them up for a beautiful, doe-eyed look.
+Additionally, the extra space created on the lids will offer a more extensive canvas to show off your favorite eyeshadows.

 Cut Crease Eyeshadow